LetsMakeTheTryWork/alx-airbnb-database/database-adv-script/README.md

 Queries:
 - Find properties where the average rating is greater than 4.
 - Find users who have made more than 3 bookings.

+## Aggregations and Window Functions
+File: aggregations_and_window_functions.sql
+Objective: Use SQL aggregation and window functions to analyze data.
+Queries:
+- Find the total number of bookings made by each user using COUNT and GROUP BY.
+- Rank properties based on the total number of bookings using a window function (ROW_NUMBER or RANK).